ciaran-coleman/PlaqueGAN/readme.md

 Please see the jupyter notebook <code>plot_image_grids.ipynb</code> for examples on how to do nearest neighbours and spherical interpolation between two generated samples.

+### Future plans

+- Add description of how to run on Google Colab.
+- Build docker container for code.

 ## Other Acknowledgements